 Producer

-She is the showrunner / producer of Harlem Ice a forthcoming 5-part docuseries for (Disney+/ Imagine), the producer of the short film Women Count (Sundance / Times Studios), and executive producer of Freshman.
-Again, and The Black Table.
+She is the producer of the forthcoming short film Women Count (Sundance / Times Studios), and executive producer of Freshman.
+Again., and The Black Table.

-Her work has garnered prestigious recognition including a Grierson Award, NAACP Image Award, Gracie Award and an African American Film Critics Association Award, as well as several nominations including two Emmys, a Critics Choice Award and Cinema Eye Honor.
+Her work has garnered prestigious recognition including a Grierson Award, NAACP Image Award, Gracie Award, and an African American Film Critics Association Award, as well as several nominations including two Emmys, a Critics Choice Award and Cinema Eye Honor nominations.

 In 2022, Alisa co-founded Message Pictures, with filmmakers Sam Pollard and Geeta Gandbhir, to create opportunities for creatives from underrepresented communities to tell stories that matter to them.